-This policy and its associated procedures apply to all postgraduate residents.
+This policy and its associated procedures apply to all postgraduate residents registered in Competence by Design RCPSC programs.
 All matters fall within the jurisdiction of the Postgraduate Education Office and the Academic Council of the Northern Ontario School of Medicine (NOSM).
+A companion policy governs residents who remain in traditional time-based RCPSC and in CFPC programs.
+Each individual residency program may have additional program- specific criteria for resident assessment and promotion.
+All residents must have access to this document, as well as any program specific criteria, and be advised of these documents and how to access them when they enter postgraduate training.